doch2/SmartMovingReboot/README.md

 by doch2 | (Original Creator: Divisor and JonnyNova, elveskevtar)

-This mode was ported to version 1.10.2 by [Divisor and Jonny Nova](https://github.com/JonnyNova/SmartMoving), as the update stopped at version 1.8.9. [(Old SmartMoving)](https://www.curseforge.com/minecraft/mc-mods/smart-moving) In the new smart moving mode source code, the [elevskevtar made the second port](https://github.com/elveskevtar/SmartMoving) at 1.12.2.
+This mode was ported to version 1.10.2 by [JonnyNova](https://github.com/JonnyNova/SmartMoving), as the update stopped at version 1.8.9. [(Old SmartMoving by Divisor)](https://www.curseforge.com/minecraft/mc-mods/smart-moving) In the new smart moving mode source code, the [elevskevtar made the second port](https://github.com/elveskevtar/SmartMoving) at 1.12.2.
 But elevskevtar's version include some errors, so i modified errors.
 This repository is the one I modified.

 This project is an open source, with errors and unimplemented functions compared to smart moving developed by existing developers.
 We highly welcome those who are capable of fixing it!